OctobayArchive/chainlink-adapters/README.md

 }
 ```

-## /claim
+## /check-ownership

 ### Input Params

-- `githubUser`: The GitHub user trying to claim the pull request
+- `githubUserId`: The GraphQL Node ID of the GitHub user
-- `prId`: The GrapQL node ID of the pull request
+- `repoOrgId`: The GrapQL node ID of the repository or organization

 ### Output